MMA Fighters

 Retirement & Return To The UFC

-While the UFC founder Dana White had expressed his view that Liddell should no longer fight, he nevertheless returned to fight against Rich Franklin in 2010.
+Although UFC founder Dana White expressed his view that Liddell should no longer fight, he nevertheless returned to fight against Rich Franklin in 2010.
 Franklin defeated Liddell, knocking the one-time champion unconscious and leading Liddell to deliver an emotional post-fight speech.
 After being inducted into the UFC Hall of Fame in 2009, Liddell opted to retire that year.

-Despite taking a significant break from mixed martial arts, Liddell was to fight in his final bout in 2018, when Tito Ortiz again defeated him.
+Despite taking a significant break from mixed martial arts, Liddell fought in his final bout in 2018, when Tito Ortiz defeated him again.
 Having been knocked out in the first round, Liddell’s career as an MMA fighter finally came to a definitive end in 2020.

 Film & Television Career